ryought/CubismJsComponents/README.md

 If you're interested in why we're releasing the SDK as early access, read on.

-If you came here looking for the official *Live2D* homepage, go [here](http://www.live2d.com/products/cubism3).
+If you came here looking for the official *Live2D* homepage, go [Live2D official](http://www.live2d.com/products/cubism3).

+If you came here looking for the sample applications of this sdk, go [JS example](https://live2d.github.io/CubismJsComponents/).

 ## Why Early Access?